pavanitirumalasetty/pavanitirumalasetty/README.md

 ---

 ## 🏆 Professional Profile
+- Master’s in Data Science graduate with 4+ years of professional experience as an Application Developer at IBM.
-- Data Scientist with 5+ years of experience in machine learning, statistical modeling, and predictive analytics, delivering data-driven solutions across multiple projects.
+-  Engaged in-depth academic and practical training in machine learning, statistical modeling, and predictive analytics, delivering data-driven solutions across multiple projects.
 - Expert in Python, R, and SQL, with a strong foundation in data preprocessing, feature engineering, and model optimization.
-- Proficient in cloud platforms (AWS, Azure) and big data technologies (Spark, Hadoop) for scalable machine learning model deployment.
+- Proficient in cloud platforms (AWS, Azure), data visualization (Tableau, Matplotlib, Seaborn), and big data technologies (Spark, Hadoop) for scalable machine learning model deployment.
 - Strong analytical and optimization skills, leveraging EDA, hypothesis testing, and data visualization to uncover trends and insights.

 ---